agnescameron/teaching-site/_posts/2020-03-09-seeking-arrangements.md

 tags: [diagrams, sorting]
 description: A class about structuring knowledge.
 We'll talk about objects, data, libraries, scraping and the politics of taxonomy.
 assignment: Curate a data-set, and come up with some diverse ways to sort it.
-readings: orit halpern? something on diagrams?
+readings: orit halpern? something on diagrams, click around
+assignment-due: 03/16
 ---

 ## lecture: structuring knowledge